Brocante inspiration

 I found it digging in big box full of different type faces.
 I loved them all, but could only bring my self to buy one, since I didn’t know what they are for and what I could use it in… Now I wish I had bought more.
 Imagine these in a shrine?!

-Brocante find - the ampersand block
+Brocante find - the ampersand wood print block finds styled with flowers (Photo copyright H. Andersson)

 Here is my little &-thing photographed with some of my mothers flower arrangements.
 I will put the & in my book shelf when I get home.

-If you would like to see my picture’s from this days brocante you can visit flickr and see them as a photo album or a slide show!
+If you would like to see my picture’s from this days brocante you can visit flickr and see them as a photo album or a slide show.

 This flea market was the only one I could locate while in France, where did they hide all their second hand (cheap) goodies in France?
 Not a flea market loppis anywhere in sight, and believe me, I did look for one.